Urquhart Castle ruins on Loch Ness. European Waterways

 The barge navigates a lock on the Caledonian Canal.
 Alison Gardner

-For nearly 40 years, European Waterways, www.gobarging.com, has been a leader in luxury hotel barging, with many of its vessels owned outright, including the Scottish Highlander.
+For over 40 years, European Waterways, www.gobarging.com, has been a leader in luxury hotel barging, with many of its vessels owned outright, including the Scottish Highlander.
 European Waterways presently offers cruise vacations on the waterways of France, Germany, Italy, Belgium, Holland, Luxembourg, Scotland, Ireland and England.
-Check their Special Offers page for 2017 added-value discounts.

 With a maximum of eight guests in four cabins, the Scottish Highlander cruises year round.
 It accommodates theme cruises (golf, cycling, fishing, family) as well as popular Christmas and New Years cruises.
-Check out a variety of one-week itineraries from classic cruises to family or golf cruises.
-You may also listen to the author’s 15-minute radio travel show interview about this barging experience and watch a seven-minute video launched on YouTube.
+You may also watch a seven-minute video launched on YouTube.

 For comprehensive travel information, see the Visit Scotland website, www.visitscotland.com/.